 Appropriately Uses Anti-Anxiety Medication

-This statistic indicates the percent of long-term stay patients which were given antianxiety drugs.
-These medications are generally prescribed to patients suffering from anxiety or depression.
+This tells you the percent of patients who were prescribed antianxiety medications.
+Antianxiety medications are prescribed to patients experiencing depression or anxiety.

 Managing Depression Among Residents